smcclab/smc-course/_workshops/12-performance-practice-2.md

 {:.warn-box}
 **No Diary**: No computer music diary this week--your diaries are all done!

-This week we'll have space in the workshop for you to practice your final LENS performances.
-Half the class will go this week, the other half the next week.

-After the performances we'll have a discussion about our works-in-progress in relation to the [marking criteria]({% link _assessments/04-lens-performance.md
-%}#marking) for the final performances.

 ## Goals for this week

-If you're up for your practice performance this week, you'll get a chance to:

-1. submit the tech rider for your final performance

-2. practice bump-in and bump-out with something that's as close to your final ensemble configuration as possible

-3. get an idea of what works & what doesn't (while there's still time to make fixes)

 ## Resources